Seahawks add Phillip Dorsett, hoping he can fill out receiving corps behind Tyler Lockett, DK Metcalf

 Seattle hopes it may have solved that problem with its move Tuesday to add veteran Phillip Dorsett, who played last season with the Patriots and has been in the league since 2015, when he was the 29th overall pick of the Colts.

-ESPN’s Josina Anderson reported Dorsett has agreed to a one-year contract with the Seahawks and a source later confirmed the news to the Seattle Times.
+ESPN’s Josina Anderson reported Dorsett has agreed to a one-year contract with the Seahawks and a source later confirmed the news to The Seattle Times.
 Other details of his contract were not immediately known.
 Dorsett made $2.6 million last year with the Patriots when he had 29 receptions for 397 yards and five touchdowns.

 The 5-foot-10, 192-pounder had a career-high 33 receptions with the Colts in 2016.